clint-aqui91/RecruitmentSystemWebApp/README.md

    - BootStrap

 3. APIs used:
-   - .NET Identity (UserManager and Role Manager) - Refer to https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=visual-studio for details on how to create the User Identity Database/Persistence store
+   - .NET Identity (UserManager and Role Manager) -
+   - Edit the IdentityDBConnectionString to reflect your SQL Server's environment and follow the article found in this URL link - https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=visual-studio for details on how to create the User Identity Database/Persistence store

 4. Relational Database Management System Used:
    - Microsoft SQL Server 2019 (Database creation with Schema script included)